billsix/programmingFromTheGroundUp/docs/source/firstprog.rst

        movl %eax, %ebx
        jmp start_loop

-which moves the current value into FIXMEAMPebx;, which we are using to store the current largest value, and starts the loop over again.
+which moves the current value into %ebx;, which we are using to store the current largest value, and starts the loop over again.

 Okay, so the loop executes until it reaches a 0, when it jumps to ``loop_exit``.
 This part of the program calls the Linux kernel to exit.
-If you remember from the last program, when you call the operating system (remember it's like signaling Batman), you store the system call number in FIXMEAMPeax-indexed; (1 for the ``exit`` call), and store the other values in the other registers.
-The exit call requires that we put our exit status in FIXMEAMPebx-indexed; We already have the exit status there since we are using FIXMEAMPebx; as our largest number, so all we have to do is load FIXMEAMPeax; with the number one and call the kernel to exit.
+If you remember from the last program, when you call the operating system (remember it's like signaling Batman), you store the system call number in %eax; (1 for the ``exit`` call), and store the other values in the other registers.
+The exit call requires that we put our exit status in %ebx; We already have the exit status there since we are using %ebx; as our largest number, so all we have to do is load %eax; with the number one and call the kernel to exit.
 Like this:

 ::